-We rely on a complex supply chain for beti-cel, eli-cel, and lovo-cel.
+\We rely on a complex supply chain for beti-cel, eli-cel, and lovo-cel.
 The manufacture and delivery of LVV and drug products present significant challenges for us, and we may not be able to produce our vector and drug products at the quality, quantities, locations or timing needed to support our clinical programs and commercialization following marketing approval if and when obtained.
-In addition, we may encounter challenges with engaging or coordinating with qualified treatment centers needed to support commercialization following marketing.
+In addition, we may encounter challenges with engaging or coordinating with qualified treatment centers needed to support commercialization following marketing approval if and when obtained.